-The commenter claims that if construction occurred 6 or 7 days per week, emissions would increase by 10 to 40 percent from what was reported in the draft SEIR, and NOx would likely exceed the significance thresholds.
-If construction would occur 6 or 7 days per week, the total number of equipment hours would not change; only the duration of construction would change (i.e., it would decrease).
-Therefore, if the analysis assumed construction would occur 6 or 7 days per week, the average daily and total construction emissions would not change; only total annual emissions may increase for the years when construction occurs, which would be less than six years for the reasons identified above.
+One comment states that the air quality analysis should have accounted for weekend days of construction, instead of the 260 to 262 annual construction work days assumed in the analysis, which represents weekdays only.
+The commenter claims that if construction occurred six or seven days per week to include weekend work, emissions would increase by 10 to 40 percent from what was reported in the draft draft SEIR, and NOx would likely exceed the significance thresholds.
+If construction would occur six or seven days per week, the total number of equipment hours would not change; either 1) the average daily construction equipment hours would duration would remain the same, or 2) the average daily construction equipment hours would remain the same and the total duration of construction would decrease.
+In the first case, the average daily emissions would actually decrease from what was analyzed in the draft SEIR, since because average daily equipment hours would decrease.
+In the second case, average daily and total construction emissions would not change; only total annual emissions may increase for the years when construction occurs, which would be less than six years for the reasons identified above.
+Neither case would result in increased criteria air pollutant or health risk impacts presented in the draft SEIR.